Can silica nanoparticles improve lithium transport in polymer electrolytes?: Computational Methods

 \subsection{System components and the force field}

 We have considered a model hybrid electrolyte consisting of PEO, TFSI, Li, and SiO$_2$ nanoparticles.
 Snapshots of all elements are shown in Fig.~\ref{fig:VMD}.
-The PEO polymer chain consists of 20 ethylene oxide (EO) units and two hydroxyl terminations, for a total of $n_{PEO}=$ 143 atoms, while the spherical SiO$_2$ nano-particle has a radius $R_{SiO_2}=$~12~ \AA, and comprises $n_{SiO_2}=$~447 atoms.
-The cation, Li$^+$, has a charge $Q_+=$~e while the anion, TFSI$^-$, is formed by $n_{TFSI}=15$ atoms and has a total charge $Q_-=- Q_+=$~-e.
+The PEO polymer chain consists of 20 ethylene oxide (EO) units and two hydroxyl terminations, for a total of $n_{PEO}=$ 143 atoms. \colmod{(We note that the PEO entanglement length is about $N_e=46$~\cite{tsamopoulos2019shear}.)}.
+The spherical SiO$_2$ nano-particle has a radius $R_{SiO_2}=$~12~ \AA, and comprises $n_{SiO_2}=$~447 atoms. \colmod{The cation, Li$^+$ has a charge $Q_+=\gamma e$ with $\gamma=0.8$, as customary in non-polarizable force fields}, while the anion, TFSI$^-$, is formed by $n_{TFSI}=15$ atoms and has a total charge $Q_-=- Q_+$.
 The number of the different components can be tuned in order to explore different relative concentration conditions.
 In all simulations we have kept constant the number of PEO chains, $N_{PEO}$=100, and considered a large range of conditions varying both the salt content per polymer chain, $\lambda$ (Li:PEO), and the silica nanoparticles volume fraction, $\Phi_{\text{SiO$_2$}}=V_{SiO_2}/V$, with $V_{SiO_2}\simeq$~7238~\AA$^3$ and $V$ the volume of the simulation box.

 We have employed the OPLS all-atom force field (OPLS-AA-FF), an empirical, non-polarizable model originally developed for organic molecules and peptides~\cite{jorgensen1996development}.
 However, due to its accuracy and efficiency, this classical force field has been widely adopted in many areas of polymer science \cite{fang2021revised}, ranging from battery applications to pharmacological research \cite{tzanov2014accurately,robertson2015improved}.
 The non-bonded interaction pair potential between two atoms $i$ and $j$ of types $\alpha$ and $\beta$, at positions $\vec{r}_i$ and $\vec{r}_j$, is the standard sum of a Lennard Jones and a Coulomb potentials,